Menu

 The $60 Billion Nursing Shortage Problem

-The waste in the current system is staggering.
-U.S. hospitals spend $60 billion annually on temporary contract staff, often paying $70,000 more per agency nurse than they would for a full-time equivalent.
-Each RN vacancy costs $52,000 to fill.
-And a single-point increase in RN turnover equates to $380,000 in lost productivity.
-With nurse turnover at 22% in 2023, it's no surprise that the staffing agencies—Aya, AMN, Medical Solutions, and others—are thriving while providers bleed money to backfill roles that shouldn't be open in the first place.
+Training this workforce would cost about $8 billion, and strategic retention efforts could prevent costly turnover and deliver up to 2.5× ROI.
+In contrast, hospitals currently spend $60 billion annually on agency staff, paying $70,000 more per nurse than full-time hires.
+Each RN vacancy costs $52,000 to fill, and a 1% turnover increase equates to $380,000 in lost productivity, making the case for building long-term pipelines over relying on temporary fixes.
+With nurse turnover at 22% in 2023, it's no surprise that the staffing agencies are thriving while providers bleed money to backfill roles that shouldn't be open in the first place.

 1. Where We Stand Today